There are many untold stories with a PUCC or a Purdue connection. Please use the feedback form to have your stories included.

 The Ex-Control Data Employees of Australia web site contains a lot of historical information about both Control Data Corporation and ETA Systems.
 There are a number of videos that show various CDC and ETA systems in operation back in the day.

 Professor Louis de Branges, a professor of mathematics, proved out the Bieberbach conjecture using the Cyber 205 supercomputer.
 The Bieberbach conjecture had challenged mathematicians since it was proposed in 1916, until it was finally solved by Professor de Branges in 1984.
-It is now known as De Branges's theorem in honor of Professor de Branges.
+It is now known as the De Branges's theorem in honor of Professor de Branges.
 Professor de Branges came to Purdue in 1962.
 He was an Alfred P. Sloan Fellow (1963 to 1966), a Guggenheim Fellow (1967-1968), the author of two mathematical mongraphs, and more than sixty research mathematical journal articles.